 - Alcohol – 1%

-Marijuana and amphetamines are the two most commonly abused substance by truckers according to the statistics.
+Marijuana and amphetamines are the two most commonly abused substances by truckers, according to the statistics.

 The use of stimulants by truck drivers is common when they seek ways to stay mentally alert.
-Federal regulations limit the number of hours a truck driver can be on the road in a single day.
-However, many drivers seek ways to stay awake longer in order to drive further and make more money.
+Federal regulations limit the hours a truck driver can be on the road daily.
+However, many drivers seek ways to stay awake longer to drive further and make more money.